Please read this blog to discover the best way to clean a granite worktop

 If you live in a hard water area you will have the added problem of having to deal with lime scale deposits that will form around the tap and sink area of your work top if you are not fastidious about wiping away standing water splashes.

-We advise removing lime scale deposits from granite and marble surfaces by rubbing with fine grade wire wool.
+We advise removing lime scale deposits from granite and marble surfaces by rubbing with very fine grade wire wool.
 Speak to your stone specialist for further guidance.

 We hope this advice is helpful to you in the everyday care of your granite or quartz worktop.